pmnair96/fullstack-aibot/README.md

 # Geni- 🎯 Clean, modern ChatGPT-inspired UI
 - 💬 Real-time chat interface with typing indicators
 - 📁 File upload support (Images, PDF, Excel, Word documents)
-- 🤖 Azure OpenAI integration for intelligent responses
+- 🤖 OpenRouter integration for intelligent responses with multiple LLM options
 - 📱 Responsive design for mobile and desktop
 - ⚡ Fast loading with Angular standalone components
 - 🎨 Beautiful animations and transitions
 - 🔒 Secure backend with rate limiting and validation
 - 📊 Health monitoring and loggingsistant

-A full-stack ChatGPT-like application built with Angular frontend and Node.js backend that provides an interactive chat interface for AI conversations with Azure OpenAI integration.
+A full-stack ChatGPT-like application built with Angular frontend and Node.js backend that provides an interactive chat interface for AI conversations with OpenRouter integration.

 ## Features